2023 Most Popular Human Services Bachelor's Degree Schools in Georgia

 While working on their Bachelor's Degree, human services majors at KSU Georgia accumulate an average of around $32,433 in student debt.

-Full Human Services at Kennesaw State University Report
+Read full report on Human Services at Kennesaw State University

-Out of the 6 schools in Georgia that were part of this year’s ranking, Gordon State College landed the # 2 spot on the list.
+A rank of #2 on this year’s list means Gordon State College is a great place for human services students working on their bachelor’s degree.
 Gordon is a small public school located in the distant town of Barnesville.

 Of the 56 students majoring in human services at Gordon, 5% are male and 95% are female.